 As Albert Einstein said in his introduction to Max Jammer’s acclaimed book ‘Concepts of Space’, there exists a far-reaching uncertainty of interpretation concerning the concepts of space and place.
 Einstein himself went through different periods in which he interpreted those concepts differently.
+Another notable case is that of Kant.
 Neither physicists nor philosophers agree with conclusions and many different interpretations throw us into a bit of confusion.
-And to make matters worse, in the wake of philosophy and physics every discipline has its idea and interpretation of those concepts: among others, mathematicians, historians, geographers, sociologists, psychologists, artists, architects, etc.; not to mentions politicians.
+And to make matters worse, in the wake of philosophy and physics every discipline has its idea and interpretation of those concepts: among others, mathematicians, historians, geographers, sociologists, psychologists, artists, architects, etc.; not to mention politicians.
 They all have theories of space and place enlarging the horizons of many possible interpretations.
 All one can do is to be part of that debate, by trying, if possible, to find a convergence between different interpretations, renovating, or promoting, a proficient dialogue between all of the actors involved in the elucidation of those concepts, so that it becomes possible to orient oneself in a sea of different interpretations.

 3. Rethinking Space and Place: A Collective, Historical Undertaking

-The ambitious program of redefining our ideas of space and place is an ongoing historical process that can only be successful if we are able to encompass different perspectives into a coherent and unitary framework and offer new theoretical and practical possibilities to the analysis of phenomena.
-Therefore, the program that I’m going to present here – the redefinition of the concepts of space and place – is ultimately a multifaceted collective undertaking, a line of research that has its roots in the past centuries.
+This ambitious program of redefining our ideas of space and place is an ongoing historical process which can only be successful if we are able to encompass different perspectives into a coherent and unitary framework, and offer new theoretical and practical possibilities to the analysis of phenomena.
+Therefore, the program that I’m going to present here – the redefinition of the concepts of space and place – is ultimately a multifaceted collective undertaking, a line of research which has its roots in the past centuries.
 Allegorically, we could understand this line of research, which, I believe, will lead to a new enlarged meaning for those concepts, as a real socio-cultural journey: a new peripeteia – this is how the American philosopher Edward S. Casey, called that journey; or, a caravan already on the move toward a third watershed (after the preceding two, Aristotle and Newton), is the image used by the British theoretical physicists Julian B. Barbour to describe that journey from a scientific perspective.
 Since we’ve been entering an epoch in which information and knowledge can instantaneously and easily circulate among scholars and the intelligent reading public from different ages and different socio-cultural backgrounds, from all over the world, we have now the possibility to extend discussions on space and place beyond the traditional boundaries offering different perspectives to the phenomena involved in the redefinition of those two concepts.

 4. The Arena of Things and the Arena of Thoughts